-Dragging the kids around the shops isn’t normally the most pleasurable experience but thankfully in Glasgow there are loads of top family friendly shops so the kids are in for a treat.
-The St Enoch Centre is home to Scotland’s only Hamelys that has the must have toys and games and a calendar of great experiences too from toy demos to meeting Superheroes!
-Buchanan Galleries also located in the heart of the city’s Style Mile, has over 90 shops including The Lego Store, The Entertainer toy shop and the uber-popular Smiggle stationary store.
+Dragging the kids around the shops isn’t normally the most pleasurable experience but thankfully in Glasgow, there are loads of top family-friendly shops so the kids are in for a treat.
+The St Enoch Centre is home to The Disney Store along with Scotland’s only Hamelys that has the must have toys and games and a calendar of great experiences too from toy demos to meeting Superheroes!
+Buchanan Galleries also located in the heart of the city’s Style Mile, has over 90 shops including The Lego Store, The Entertainer toy shop, Flying Tiger Copenhagen and the uber-popular Smiggle stationary store.

-The city’s malls also have a great selection of cafes and restaurants for pit stops too – there’s Taste Buchanan in Buchanan Galleries for street food, Kimble's in St Enoch Centre for delicious hot chocolate and light bites and the restaurants in Princes Square are always popular with families as the kids can enjoy a run around in the courtyard.
+The city’s malls also have a great selection of cafes and restaurants for pit stops too – there’s the street-food hub in Buchanan Galleries, Kimble's in St Enoch Centre for delicious hot chocolate and light bites and the restaurants in Princes Square are always popular with families as the kids can enjoy a run around in the courtyard.

 Princes Square and St Enoch Centre also host regular baby and toddler events with reading and singing sessions – check out their websites for details.

-The iconic Hard Rock Café on Buchanan Street has a popular kids menu and seasonal treats for the kids from the Lil Monster’s Ball at Halloween to Breakfast with Santa.
-Meanwhile D’Arcys in Princes Square have got it covered when it comes to the little ones with classic kids dishes, a big bunch of toys and games and face-painting at the weekends!
+The iconic Hard Rock Café on Buchanan Street has a popular kids menu and fun, seasonal events.
+Singl-end cafe and bakehouse on Renfrew Street and now on John Street in Merchant City is the hot spot for brunches, cakes and bakes or head to the award-winning Tantrum Doughnuts in the west end (or their shop on Gordon Street) for mouth-watering treats but be quick, once they're gone, they're gone!
+Meanwhile, D’Arcys in Princes Square has got it covered when it comes to the little ones with classic kids dishes, a big bunch of toys and games and face-painting at the weekends!